atlas-bear/mara/docs/deduplication/troubleshooting.md

 2. **Review similarity scores**: Examine the detailed component scores to see where potential matches are falling short
 3. **Test with lower threshold**: Run the function with a lower confidence threshold (e.g., `?confidenceThreshold=0.6`)
 4. **Check data consistency**: Ensure time and location data is correctly formatted in raw_data records
+5. **Examine match criteria**: Check the logs for "Match case" info messages to see which match criteria are being evaluated

 ### Incorrect Matches